Administration Traineeships for Media Literacy Organisation

 - Following meetings on a ad hoc basis and writing minutes.

-- Studies towards or completed a Bachelor’s or similar degree/work experience in Administration, Journalism, Education, Government, or related fields.
+- Studies towards or completed a Bachelor’s or similar degree/work experience in administration, journalism, education, public policy, or related fields.

-- Demonstrated interest in journalism, education, media literacy.
+- Demonstrated interest in our field of work – journalism, education, public policy and/or media literacy.

 - Excellent communication skills.